hclbaur/sdt-core/docs/TUTORIAL.md

 		}
 	}

-The address book might be in an SDA file called `addressbook.sda`, located in whatever the transformation context perceives as the current working directory (unless this default is overwritten).
+The address book might be in an SDA file called `addressbook.sda`, located in whatever the transformation context perceives as the current working directory (unless this default filename is overwritten).
 In any case, this is how we transform it:

 	transform {
 		param "filename" { select "'addressbook.sda'" }